jimboqu/Crypto/README.md

 # Crypto checker

-An app built in Rails.
+An app built in Rails 4 and on Cloud 9 as a demo.